mwarddev/tripps_treasures/README.md

     * On submitting my order, I would like to receive a confirmation email with my order details and a unique order number.
     * I would like to receive a dispatch confirmation email with and estimated delivery date.
   * Be able to contact the site owner by means of a contact form.
+  * Be able to subscribe to a newsletter.
+    * Have the option to unsubscribe from the newsletter mailing list.
 * As a registered site visitor I would like to:
   * Have the option to login with a social media account for a speedier "1 click" login.
   * Be able to access my account/profile page.